Inspire Tomorrow's Health Science Leaders

 What is the Cost?

-Tuition for this unique one-week experience is $750 and includes fees for all specimens used during the workshop, a T-shirt and lunch on the last day.
+Tuition for this unique one-week experience is $775 and includes fees for all specimens used during the workshop, a T-shirt and lunch on the last day.
 A $100 deposit is required at the time of registration.
-It will be applied toward your tuition and is refundable if cancelled prior to May 1, 2020.
+It will be applied toward your tuition and is refundable if canceled prior to May 1, 2022.

 Is It Right for You?

-Now entering its fifth year, the ACES Workshop offers high school-age students a unique, hands-on opportunity to explore health care, anatomy, sports science and more under the guidance of Logan faculty and practicing health care providers.
-Learn more about the program in this write-up on our 2019 ACES class.
+Now entering its sixth year, the ACES Workshop offers high school-age students a unique, hands-on opportunity to explore health care, anatomy, sports science and more under the guidance of Logan faculty and practicing health care providers.
+Learn more about the program in this write-up on our 2020 ACES class.